An introduction to the thought of Colin Bennett

 He noted that, in trying to locate strange phenomena, investigators “look anywhere but where [Charles] Fort looked: that is, into the conceptual architectures within the descriptive language that governs our reasoning.”
 It is certainly no use turning to Science for that language, for “Science is about as good at describing non-material phenomena as it is in describing human relationships—namely, nought out of ten.”
 Among the myriad examples he points out that, for instance, there isn’t an algorithm that can express superficiality.
 The inadequacy of science as a description of consciousness and the world of experience, particularly when its own “rigorous” tests are turned upon itself, is one theme in his essay “Managing Mystery,” where he points out that a runaway bus on a hill, full of drunk, rioting skinheads, is seen by science as merely a point mass moving down an inclined plane.

 Bennett, therefore, builds his own definitions of anomalous phenomena.
 Anomalies are Half-Forms, “subtle forms of energy suspended between symbol and realisation.”
 Anomalies are Fast Transient entities or Knife-Edge Systems, which “lack the high-performance repetition rate required for continuous appearance.”
 And which, as he pointedly suggests, are “just as fleeting as any quark or muon.”
 He talks of images and their attached “emotional fields,” he describes the competing “live domains of interest” or “fields of belief” that govern our world of experience, with their persuasive “systems animals.”
 Systems Animals are “forms of pure organisation [which] appear to lie in wait for hunters or buyers and let themselves be captured or bought.
 Once in place they often capably mimic a complete holograph of authentic life-responses.
-Once established, they breed swiftly, as if pure organisation is an unprecedented form of life.”
+Once established, they breed swiftly, as if pure information is an unprecedented form of life.”

 This system model of Bennett’s is often driven by a rebellious Outsider—whom Bennett redefines and depersonalises as an “advanced prototype”—who, by imagining and communicating, is vital to the process of changing the governing social metaphor, that is, to changing the victorious “cultural advertisement.”
 And in opposition to this process he identifies “belief sanctions” or implicit “structures of not-seeing” and denial, which are firmly planted within the victorious governing paradigm.
 His essay “Managing Mystery” centres on the “mythological engineering” of such implicit denials through a process of Wonder Management, with its “channel restrictions” and “machinery of explanation” and its “explanations as products.”